Maintain vIPer™ phone reliability as analog lines disappear

 The simplest way to get secure phones running on IP networks

-Do you have vIPer™ or STE phones using analog POTS lines?
-As these copper lines disappear, you need to keep your secure phones running reliably.
+Do you have vIPer™ or STE phones using analog POTS lines, a CM, or a PRI?
+As these interfaces, such as copper lines, disappear you need to keep your secure phones running reliably.

-Or maybe you just aren’t sure how to make the transition and are looking for information.
+Maybe you just aren’t sure how to make the transition to secure phones over VoIP and are looking for information.

-VOCAL offers a reliable, tested, cost-effective solution to get your phones running on IP networks.
+VOCAL offers a reliable, tested, cost-effective solution to get your secure phones running on IP networks.

 Secure phones are vital to government and military operations.
 They safeguard classified and sensitive information but, if the infrastructure they use is being decommissioned, the functionality they provide is at risk.

-The VOCAL VoIP solution lets you keep these phones running just by subscribing and registering with our secure cloud service.
+VOCAL’s VoIP solution lets you keep these phones running just by subscribing and registering with our secure cloud service.
+Additionally, our solution is fully capable of working with endpoints using optical fiber connections.

 No new hardware is required for vIPer™ phones.
 For STE phones, simply add a VOCAL AMA for secure phones.